What to do in Hamburg – 17 Great Tips for Visiting Hamburg

 5. Explore Hamburg Neustadt

-This area is part of the centre of Hamburg and used for the mixed needs of all kinds of people.
+This area is part of the centre of Hamburg and is used for the mixed needs of all kinds of people.
 You can find lots of bars, cafés and restaurants in small streets, but also lots of office places.
 Hamburg´s main attraction, the Michel (St Michaels Church) is located there, too.

-Hauptkirche St. Michaelis (St. Michaels Church) is a much-beloved Hamburg landmark.
+Hauptkirche St. Michaelis (St. Michael Church) is a much-beloved Hamburg landmark.
 It is considered to be one of the best examples of Hanseatic Protestant baroque churches.
 With 2500 seats this is the largest church in Hamburg.
 It’s worth a visit due to its stunning, yet simple, Baroque interior.
 The crypt shows an exhibition of the city’s history.

 By steps or lift you can get up to the tower and be rewarded with stunning views across the city and the canals.

-• Opening hours St. Michaels Church:
+• Opening hours St. Michael Church:

 • May-September: 09.00-19.30